brittanyellich/refactor-dont-rewrite/cascadiajs2025/slides.md

 </ul>

 <!--
 A lot of times these efforts come with an excuse for the team to learn a new technology.
-But anything created in the last decade is probably fine.
-It's not the technology, it's how you use it.

 click.
 This is what this sounds like.

 But here's the thing:

+You can make any technology really bad.

 It's easy to learn a new technology, but hard to learn it well.
 That learning is going to be an undertaking on its own.

 While I love a greenfield project as much as the next engineer...

+I argue it's more impactful to modernize a legacy codebase in less time and a technology the team is already familiar with than to rewrite a brand new one.
 Refactoring a legacy codebase is arguably much more technically interesting.

-I argue it's more impactful to modernize a legacy codebase in less time and a technology the team is already familiar with than to rewrite a brand new one.
 -->

 ---